akheron/jansson/README.rst

 Compilation and Installation
 ----------------------------

-If you obtained a `source tarball`_, from the "Releases" section of the main site just use the standard autotools commands::
+If you obtained a `source tarball`_ from the "Releases" section of the main site just use the standard autotools commands::

    $ ./configure